top of page

 • Help maintain focus during challenges

-• Encourage consistent effort without pressure of immediate results
+• Encourage consistent effort without the pressure of immediate results

 Many people start with good intentions but fail to translate them into actionable steps.
 This gap is where goal-setting becomes essential.